In this drug factsheet:

 Diflucortolone belongs to the family of medications known as topical corticosteroids.
 It is used to reduce redness and to relieve inflammation and itching associated with skin conditions such as those caused by contact or allergic dermatitis (eczema), seborrheic dermatitis, and psoriasis.

-Diflucortolone valerate has an anti-inflammatory and anti-itching effect.
-Diflucortolone cream is usually used for rashes that are weeping, and the oily cream is used for most stages of allergic and inflamed skin disease.
+Diflucortolone has an anti-inflammatory and anti-itching effect.
+Diflucortolone cream is usually used for weeping rashes, and the oily cream is used for most stages of allergic and inflamed skin disease.
 Diflucortolone ointment is usually used when the rash is dry and chronic.

 How should I use this medication?

 This medication should not be applied in or near the eyes.
 If contact with the eyes occurs, flush with plenty of water and check with your doctor.
-Do not use it under dressings that don't breathe, unless you are instructed to do so by your doctor.
+Do not use this medication under dressings that don't breathe, unless you are instructed to do so by your doctor.

 Check with your doctor if the skin condition does not start to improve within a week, or if it seems to be getting worse.